CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 - What did I expect to happen?

-You should very clearly be able to say exact what you expected to happen when you run your code.
+You should very clearly be able to say exactly what you expected to happen when you run your code.
 If you cannot do this, then you do not understand the problem well enough.

 - Is it actually broken?

-Sometime what you think is broken is actually working fine but not what you thought was going to happen.
+Sometimes what you think is broken is actually working fine but not executing what you thought was going to happen.
 You should confirm with what the program is trying to do.

 - What happened instead?